jkomoros/boardgame/TUTORIAL.md

 MoveHideCards is decorated by the magic autoreader comment, which means its ReadSetter will be automatically generated.
 The `readsetter` at the end of the comment tells `autoreader` to only bother creating the `PropertyReadSetter` method and not worry about the `PropertyReader` method.
 It would work fine (just with a tiny bit more code generated) with that argument omitted.

 ```
-var moveHideCardsConfig = boardgame.MoveTypeConfig{
+var moveHideCardsConfig = boardgame.MoveConfig{
     Name:     "Hide Cards",
-    HelpText: "After the current player has revealed both cards and tried to memorize them, this move hides the cards so that play can continue to next player.",
-    MoveConstructor: func() boardgame.Move {
+    Constructor: func() boardgame.Move {
         return new(MoveHideCards)
     },
+    //We don't include CustomConfiguration, which is optional.
 }
 ```

-This is the moveTypeConfig object.
+This is the MoveConfig object.
 This is what we will actually use to install the move type in the GameManager (more on that later).

-A `MoveTypeConfig` is basically a bag of straightforward properties.
-The reason you don't define a MoveType yourself is because it's important that these properties not change once they are configured onto a GameManager.
-You can think of a MoveTypeConfig as basically just the starter values for properties that will be read-only on the actual MoveType.
-Again, in practice you almost never generate them yourself, but instead use `auto.Config()`

 The `Name` property is a unique-within-this-game-package, human-readable name for the move.
 It is the string that will be used to retrieve this move type from within the game manager.
 (You'll rarely do this yourself, but the server package will do this for example to deserialize `POST`s that propose a move).

-`HelpText` is a short descriptive stirng that describes generically what this move type accomplishes.
-It is similar to the `Description` method on `Move`, except that `Description` should include information about the specific properties of this particular instantiation of the move, while `HelpText` is generic.
-In fact, `moves.Base`'s `Description` method defaults to just returning the `HelpText` for the movetype.

-If this move type were a fixUp move, your MoveTypeConfig would also set `IsFixUp` to true.

-The most important aspect of `MoveType` is the `MoveConstructor`.
+The most important aspect is the `Constructor`.
 Similar to other Constructor methods, this is where your concrete type that implements the interface from the core library will be returned.
 In almost every case this is a single line method that just `new`'s your concrete Move struct.
 If you use properties whose zero-value isn't legal (like Enums, which we haven't encountered yet in the tutorial), then as long as you use struct tags, the engine will automatically instantiate them for you, similar to how `GameStateConstructor` works.

 ```
 func (m *MoveHideCards) Legal(state boardgame.ImmutableState, proposer boardgame.PlayerIndex) error {